vdods/sept-rs/sept-gui/notes.md

 -   The event handler for each sept type interprets events and translates them into edits (on cursor or root value).
 There is arguably an intermediate stage where it would translate an event into potentially multiple semantically-imbued commands, such as "attempt to advance the cursor".
 A sept type's event handler would respond to each command in its own type-dependent way (e.g. by advancing the cursor if that makes any sense for that type, or ignoring it if it doesn't).
     -   Key events like `Enter`, `Alt+Enter`, `Escape`, `[`, `]`, `"`, often will be translated into commands:
         -   `Enter` -> Have the cursor enter this term at the end (e.g. after the last element of an array).
-        -   `Alt+Enter` or `Escape` -> Have the cursor escape this term and expand to encompass it.
+        -   `Alt+Enter` or `Escape` -> Have the cursor escape this term and expand to encompass it (this is the opposite of the effect of `Enter`).
-            TODO: Maybe `Alt+Enter` can be have the cursor escape this term and attempt to retreat by one (or have `Escape` be this, not sure which one makes more sense).
         -   `[` -> Have the cursor create and/or enter this array term at the beginning.
         -   `]` -> Have the cursor escape this array term and then attempt to advance by one.
         However, depending on the context, some of those key events could produce edits (e.g. in UTF8StringTerm).
+-   Currently many of the specifics of editing are handled in the EventHandlerT implementations.
+What would be better would be to provide methods to modify values directly where those methods emit sequences of format edits that produce those modifications.
+This would probably need to have access to the cursor as well.
+Doing this would probably drastically clean up the editing code.

 Implementation notes for sept data viewing/navigation/editing event model
 -   `egui::Event` variants that are currently used in `sept-gui`: